 Contracting COVID-19 in your home country

 We hope that you and your family are staying safe and well.
 If you contract COVID-19 before you are due to travel to Ireland for the start of the next academic year, you should not travel and you should follow all local health advice.
 You should wait for medical advice that you are no longer contagious before you consider travelling.
 Contact the International Office in your institution or school to keep them informed of your situation.
-They will work with you to provide a solution
+They will work with you to provide a solution.

-You will need to self-isolate for 14 days if you arrive in Ireland from any other country.
+You will need to self-isolate if you arrive in Ireland from any other country.
 Self-isolation means staying indoors and completely avoiding contact with other people.
 Before arrival, people are asked to complete the Public Health Passenger Locator Form.
 Click here to access the form.
 The form must be handed to the border management staff upon arrival in Ireland.
 Click here for more information about travelling to Ireland.